Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 ## What if something goes wrong

+Verify that you provided the correct arguments in order to connect to the storage and the destination transport.

-If the migration is stopped or fails, the migration tool can recover and continue where it left off.
+If the migration started but stopped or failed along the way, the migration tool can recover and continue where it left off.
 To resume an interrupted migration the tool must be run with the same arguments.

 To run the tool with different arguments any in-progress or pending migration needs to be aborted using the `--abort` option.
 Any timeouts that have been fully migrated at that point will not be rollbacked, they will have already been delivered to the target transport and may even have been already consumed by the destination endpoint.
 Timeouts that were scheduled to migrate will be rollbacked and made available again to the legacy TimeoutManager.